 where:

-chipcode is the device authentication credential obtained during the device registration (ZTP procedure)
+chipcode is the device authentication credential obtained during the device registration (via the ZTP procedure)

-gnss is the list of GNSS constellation for which the A-GNSS data are needed
+gnss is the list of GNSS constellation for which A-GNSS data is needed

-data is the list of A-GNSS data requested to the service
+data is the list of A-GNSS data types requested from the service

-Detailed information are described in the Service integration guide.
+Detailed information is provided in the Service integration guide.

 The A-GNSS data returned by AssistNow service are encoded in a sequence of UBX-MGA-*** messages containing the requested assistance in u-blox (UBX) protocol.
 The section in the UBX messages in the Service integration guide provides a comprehensive list of all the available data and which UBX message is delivered for each service option.